 8. HMAS Brisbane: Easy open wreck fun to explore even for beginners.

-9. Stradbroke Island: Manta rays and leopard sharks in summer, grey nurse sharks in winter and turtles all year round
+9. Minjerribah (Stradbroke Island): Manta rays and leopard sharks in summer, grey nurse sharks in winter and turtles all year round

 Australia’s best scuba diving sites in Northern New South Wales